fnproject/tutorials/Flow101/README.md

 }
 ```

-Then deploy this to an app which we call `flow101` on the local Fn server.
+Then deploy this to an app which we call `flow101` on the local Fn Server.

 ![user input](../images/userinput.png)
 >```sh